boldflight/BibleConverter/test_EPUB/output/1chron.md

 ### Judah’s Descendants

 [3] The sons of Judah: Er, Onan, and Shelah.
 These three were born to him by Bathshua, a Canaanite woman.
-Er, Judah’s firstborn, displeased the Lord, so the Lord killed him.
+Er, Judah’s firstborn, displeased the **Lord**, so the **Lord** killed him.
 [4] Tamar, Judah’s daughter-in-law, bore to him Perez and Zerah.
 Judah had five sons in all.
 [5] The sons of Perez: Hezron and Hamul.
 [6] The sons of Zerah: Zimri, Ethan, Heman, Kalkol, Dara —five in all.